Journal of Pharmaceutical Sciences

 23 cm (9 in)

 For best results, submit illustrations in the actual size at which they should appear in the journal.
 Original illustrations which do not need to be reduced to fit a single or double column will yield the best quality.
 Lettering should be no smaller than 6 points.
 (Helvetica type works well for lettering.)
 Lines should be no thinner than 0.5 point.
 Lettering and lines should be of uniform density.
 If you must submit artwork that must be reduced, use larger lettering and thicker lines so that, when reduced, the artwork meets the above-mentioned parameters.
 Avoid using complex textures and shading to achieve a three-dimensional effect.
 To show a pattern, choose a simple cross-hatch design.

 Color .
 All color figures will be reproduced in full color in the online edition of the journal at no cost to the authors.
-Authors are required to pay the cost of reproducing color figures in print.
 Authors are encouraged to submit color illustrations that highlight the text and convey essential scientific information.
 For best reproduction, bright, clear colors should be used.
 Dark colors against a dark background do not reproduce well; please place your color images against a white background whenever possible.
 Please email email@example.com for further information.